-We at Madani Schools Federation believe that all people have the right to come to school without the fear of being bullied or harassed.
+We at Madani Schools Federation believe that all people have the right to come to school without the fear of being bullied or harrassed.
 We have a zero-tolerance policy on all forms of bullying and harassment.
-Pupils proven to demonstrate bullying behaviour (including harassment) or actions as defined by the locally adopted anti bullying strategy 'STOP' definition will be managed in accordance with this policy.
-Staff proven to demonstrate bullying behaviour will be managed according to the Staff Code of Conduct Policy.
+Pupils proven to demonstrate bullying behaviour (incuding harassment) or actions as defined by the locally adopted anti bullying strategy 'STOP' definition will be managed in accordance with this and the school's anti-bullying policy.